 My go-to banana smoothie!
 You need less than five minutes to make this easy banana smoothie.
-Use our simple recipe on it’s own or use it as a base for other smoothies.
-Jump to the Banana Smoothie Recipe or watch our quick recipe video to see how we make it.
+Use our simple recipe on its own or use it as a base for other smoothies.

 Why You Should Make This Banana Smoothie